d2l-ai/d2l-en/chapter_hyperparameter_optimization/sh-async.md

 :label:`sec_sh_async`

 As we have seen in Section :numref:`sec_rs_async`, we can accelerate HPO by distributing the evaluation of hyperparameter configurations across either multiple instances or multiples CPUs / GPUs on a single instance.
 However, compared to random search, it is not straightforward to run SH asynchronously in a distributed setting.
 Before we can decide which configuration to run next, we first have to collect all observations on the current rung level.
-This requires to synchronize at each rung level.
+This requires to synchronize workers at each rung level.
 For example, for the lowest rung level
 $r_{min}$, we first have to evaluate all $N = \eta^K$ configurations, before we can promote the $\frac{1}{\eta}$ of them to the next rung level.

+In any distributed system, synchronization typically implies idle time for workers.
-If every trial consumed the same amount of wall-clock time, synchronization would not be a problem, since all results come in at the same time.
-However, in practice, we often have a high variations in training time across hyperparameter configurations.
+First, we often observe high variations in training time across hyperparameter configurations.
-For example, assuming the number of filter per layer is a hyperparameter, than networks with smaller filter sizes require train faster in terms of runing than networks with larger filter sizes given the same amount of epochs.
-Especially in the case of stragglers, this might lead to large idling times of workers.
+For example, assuming the number of filter per layer is a hyperparameter, then networks with smaller filter sizes finish training faster than networks with larger filter sizes, which implies idle worker time due to stragglers.
+Moreover, the number of slots in a rung level is not always a multiple of the number of workers, in which case some workers may even sit idle for a full batch.

 Figure :ref:`synchronous_sh` shows the scheduling of synchronous SH with $\eta=2$ for four different trials with two workers.
 We start with evaluating Trial-0 and Trial-1 for one epoch and immediately continue with the next two trials once they are finished.
 Now, we first have to wait until Trial-2 finishes, which takes substantially more time than the other trials, before we can promote the best two trials, i.e. Trial-0 and Trial-3 to next rung level.
 This causes an idiling time for Worker-1.
 Now, we continue with Rung 1.
 Also, here Trial-3 takes longer than Trial-0, which leads to an additional ideling time of Worker-0.
 Once, we reach Rung-2, only a the best trial, Trial-0, remains which occupies only one worker.
 To avoid that Worker-1 idles during that time, most implementaitons of SH continue already with the next round, and start evaluating new trials (e.g Trial-4) on the first rung.

 ![.](img/sync_sh.svg)
 :width:`40px`